stillwaiting/emptybars/pages/Disclaimer.md

 # Legal rights holders

-"emptybars.org" is an open-source non-commercial project that is maintained by volunteers from the community with the only mission to promote the classical music and the musical education around the world.
+"EmptyBars.Org" is an open-source, non-commercial project that is maintained by the community volunteers with the only mission to promote the classical music and the musical education around the world.

 We are doing our best to respect intellectual property rights (a.k.a. "copyrights") of